Types of therapists

 - Interpersonal therapy focuses on the patient's relationships with others with the goal of improving interpersonal skills.

-- Psychoanalysis, made famous by Freud, is a type of therapy where the patient examines past events, feelings and memories to understand how they shape her/his life today.
+- Psychoanalysis, made famous by Sigmund Freud, is a type of therapy where the patient examines past events, feelings and memories to understand how they shape her/his life today.
 Psychoanalysis is a long-term approach to therapy, usually lasting a few years.

 - Psychodynamic psychotherapy is like traditional psychotherapy, but focuses on becoming aware of unconscious thoughts and behaviors to help the patient understand his/her own motivation.